Everything We Know About Chase Sapphire Airport Lounges

 The Points Guy first reported that Chase is laying the groundwork for yet another Sapphire Lounge in Phoenix’s (PHX) Terminal 4.

 The space is on the smaller side at only 3,500 square feet.
-Chase is expected to start construction sometime early this year, but an official opening date has not yet been announced.
+Chase was expected to start construction sometime early this year, but an official opening date has not yet been announced.

 In November 2021, Airport Dimensions – Chase’s partner in this Sapphire Lounge project – was awarded a contract to build an 11,000 square foot lounge in San Diego’s (SAN) Terminal 2 West.

-According to the San Diego Airport Authority (SDAA) planning documents, the lounge has a target open date of November 2023 and will feature “locally inspired design, local food, beverages, and art partnerships.”
+According to the San Diego Airport Authority (SDAA) planning documents, the lounge had a target open date of November 2023 and will feature “locally inspired design, local food, beverages, and art partnerships.”
+But Chase seems unlikely to meet that goal.

 Washington, D.C.-Dulles (IAD) Chase Sapphire Lounge

-Public documents first reported this fall by the Washington Business Journal show that Chase is now preparing to build out a Sapphire Lounge at Washington, D.C.-Dulles (IAD).
+Public documents first reported last fall by the Washington Business Journal show that Chase is now preparing to build out a Sapphire Lounge at Washington, D.C.-Dulles (IAD).

 The plans in Dulles call for a relatively undersized 5,200-square-foot space split across two levels, including a 1,000-square-foot bar and lounge, dedicated dining room, work area, family room, and more.
 It’ll be located in Dulles’s Concourse A, which is connected directly to Concourse B but also accessible no matter which gates you’re flying out of, as the airport terminals are connected airside after security.